Questions to Ask at Your Dental Implants Consultation Gladstone, MO

 What is the recovery like?

-At Gladstone Family Dental Group, we recommend that you prepare for recovery by putting soft ice packs in the freezer, buying ibuprofen, and soft foods that you can eat.
+At Gladstone Family Dental And Implants, we recommend that you prepare for recovery by putting soft ice packs in the freezer, buying ibuprofen, and soft foods that you can eat.
 For a few days, your gums will be sore so the ice and ibuprofen will help to reduce any swelling while eating soft foods will help to prevent discomfort.
 After a few days, you should begin to feel better and start to eat regular foods though you should still avoid anything sharp.
 Since there is a delay between when the metal implant is placed and when the new tooth is attached, we often provide patients with a temporary denture to wear so that their smile appears intact while waiting for the procedure to be completed.

 What are the final results like with a dental implant compared to a bridge or dentures?